 Table 2 summarizes typical container, filtering, and preservation requirements for a number of different analytes.
 These requirements may differ slightly between testing labs and sampling sessions.
+Some labs provide sample bottles that already contain the preservative.
 If these requirements differ from Table 2, the PI shall communicate these requirements to field personnel prior to each sampling and analysis episode.
 Further details regarding these requirements as well as labeling and shipping procedures are described in the following sections.
-Before each sampling session, the Sampling, Collection, and Storage Information Form (Attachment B) should be filled out according to the specifics of the sampling sessions, referenced in the field, and transmitted to the NWRPO Quality Assurance Records Center (QARC).
+The Sampling, Collection, and Storage Information Form (Attachment B) should be filled out in the field according to the specifics of the sampling sessions, and transmitted to the NWRPO Quality Assurance Records Center (QARC).

 When filling sample bottles, note sources of contamination and minimize these sources when possible.
-Do not pre-rinse sample containers as the volume of sample available is limited.
+Change gloves after taking priority 3 samples.
+Do not pre-rinse sample containers with the sample as the volume of sample available is limited.
 All sampling bottles should be clean prior to use.
+Rinse sample bottles with distilled water then shake the remaining distilled water from the bottles when done rinsing.
 Fill bottles to the required level, and add preservatives when required, ensuring that all preservative is added.